The King In The Manger

 "Noah found favor in the eyes of The Lord."
 (Gen 6:8)

-I think it fair to say that when someone has found favor with God, it probably means that He's taken a liking to them; or at least an interest; for example:
+I think it fair to say that when someone has found favor with God, it probably means that He's taken a liking to them; or at least a personal interest; for example:

 "As the Father has loved me, so have I loved you."
 (John 15:9)